How to Create a Form in Excel (Step-by-Step Guide)

 Share Form or Open Form from the toolbar

-Or you can embed this form using the ‘Share Form’ on the toolbar, and copy the form embed code and paste it to your HTML code in your page.
+Or you can embed this form using the ‘Share Form’ on the toolbar, and copy the form embed code and paste it to your HTML code on any of your webpage.

 Create a form URL or embed this form on your website/blog